Data Analyst vs Business Analyst: What’s the Difference?

 Business analyst

-- Average salary: According to Talent.com, the median salary for a business analyst in Australia is $110,052 as of February 2022.
+- Average salary: According to Seek, the median salary for a business analyst in Australia is $115,000 as of August 2023.

-- Job outlook: According to the Australian government website Job Outlook, the future outlook for business analysts is classified as very strong (the highest possible rating).
+- Job outlook: According to Seek, the future outlook for business analysts is 23.2 per cent over the next five years.

 - Educational requirements: To work as a business analyst, graduates will need an undergraduate or a master’s degree in business, business administration, analytics, technology or a related field.

-Learn more about UNSW’s Master of Analytics.
-Get in touch with our Enrolment team on 1300 974 990.
+Learn more about UNSW’s Master of Analytics Online.
+Get in touch with our enrolment team at 1300 974 990.